 How does JU MAX work?

 I don't get it.
 Do I watch a video each week?
 Is the instructor a talking head?

 What are the requirements I need to fulfill to earn my Israel trip?

 If a live event is scheduled in my area, do I have to attend?

 What are the system requirements I need to participate?

 What if I don't want my face to be in the virtual classroom?

 Who is the instructor?

-I can't go to Israel this winter, how long is the voucher good for?
+I can't go to Israel this summer, how long is the voucher good for?